• Skip to content

 What a blessing for that woman, but also for the church to have her be able to participate in a church service.

-We know inherently that taking care of the kids and teens is important for a church.
+We know inherently that caring for the kids and teens is important for a church.

-But let’s not take the other demographics for granted by neglecting to find ways to help them grow spiritually and giving them much needed fellowship with other members of the church.
+But let’s not take the other demographics for granted by neglecting to find ways to help them grow spiritually and giving them much-needed fellowship with other church members.

 Even if this means picking members up to get them to church!